White House outlines potential consequences of shutdown amid divisions in House GOP

 The White House said FEMA’s Disaster Relief Fund would risk being depleted without a funding bill, complicating emergency response efforts.

-A government shutdown would stall research on cancer, the White House said, and delay food inspections conducted by the Food and Drug Administration (FDA).
+A government shutdown would stall research on cancer, the White House said, and delay food inspections conducted by the Food and Drug Administration.

 The Transportation Security Administration and air traffic controllers would have to work without pay, potentially causing travel delays.